BrownUniversity/brown-university-components/README.md

 ```
 // Includes fonts and layout classes.
 This only needs to be done once; probably
 // where you're calling `ReactDOM.render`.
+Remember to configure Webpack to load
+// stylesheets and font files.
 import 'brown-university-theme/dist/styles.css';
 ```